LHNCBC/lforms/README.md

 https://lhcforms.nlm.nih.gov/lforms-fhir-app/.
 For details about how to work with this library, and for information about an announcements list, see the [documentation](https://lhncbc.github.io/lforms/).

+## <a id="npm-package">lforms npm package</a>
+A complete npm package that you can use to import lforms into your projects is not ready yet.
+The current lforms npm package only contains built files in `/dist/lforms` directory.
+You can use those files as described in above section [Using the LHC-Forms Web Component](#using).